jgagne/ajovt3-zs20-vskk/02-intentional-aboutness.md

 Lean content is reliable, authentic, and direct language (this builds the reader’s trust and confidence).

 1. Reliable
-    - It sets and meets the reader's expectations; it's consistent throughout each piece of content.
+    - It sets and meets the reader’s expectations; it’s consistent throughout each piece of content.
 2. Authentic
     - If feels like a real conversation is happening; the language is natural and clear.
 3. Direct